anaconda/anaconda-auth/README.md

 ## Panel OAuth Provider

-In order to use the `anaconda_cloud` auth plugin you will need an OAuth client ID (key) and secret.
+In order to use the `anaconda_auth` auth plugin you will need an OAuth client ID (key) and secret.
 The client must be configured as follows

 ```text